timbleman/Window_curtain_alarm/README.md

 The webpage is hosted locally and has the same functionality, as the command line style TCP interface.
 D-pad-like buttons allow you to move the curtain, ignore the next wake or calibrate.
 Below, the current wake or sleep times are shown and can be changed.
 The webpage should work on desktop and mobile.
 Some of the code has been taken from this [great post](https://gist.github.com/bbx10/667e3d4f5f2c0831d00b).
+You can update code when visiting IP:8000/update!
 <p float="left">
   <img src="/pics/screenshots/Screenshot_webpage_1_1_desktop.png" width="650" />
   <img src="/pics/screenshots/Screenshot_webpage_1_1_mobile.jpg" width="149" />